0

 Detailed modeling of chromospheric flare spectra

-The most exciting component of my graduate students has been the collection of high-resolution observations of flare spectra with the Daniel K. Inouye Solar Telescope.
-Over the course of two flare campaigns for which I was the PI (2022 and 2024), we have observed four flares - including the only impulsive phase observations of a flare captured by DKIST (11 August 2024.)
+The most exciting component of my graduate studies has been the collection of high-resolution spectroscopic and spectropolarimetric observations with the Daniel K. Inouye Solar Telescope.
+Over the course of two flare campaigns for which I was the PI, we have observed four flares, including impulsive phase observations of a flare captured by DKIST (11 August 2024).

-We recently published the first investigation of Ca II H and Hϵ flare specta observed by DKIST in comparison to RADYN and RH synthetic flare atmospheres (Tamburri et al. 2026, Solar Phyics accepted; see below).
+For a different flare, we recently published the first investigation of Ca II H and Hϵ flare spectra observed by DKIST in comparison to RADYN and RH synthetic flare atmospheres.

 Read the first paper in the series (Tamburri et al. 2026) here